 Finstad (1987) studied the effect of homework on mathematics achievement for 39 second-grade students in two intact classrooms.
 One unit, on place values to 100, was used, but neither the frequency nor the duration of assignments was reported.
 One classroom was assigned to do homework and the other not.
-It was not reported how the classroom assignments were carried out, but it was reported that there were no pretest differences between the classroom doing homework performed significantly better on a posttest measure, d = .97.
+It was not reported how the classroom assignments were carried out, but it was reported that there were no pretest differences between the classes.
+Data were analyzed on the student level without adjustment.
+The students in the classroom doing homework performed significantly better on a posttest measure, d = .97.